-From Analise Roberts to be used in her recipes
+From Annalise Roberts to be used in her recipes

-This recipe is just for two cups of the flour mix.
-You can triple it if you want to keep more around for easy use in the future.
+This recipe makes Three Cups of Flour.
+You can double it if you want to keep more around for easy use in the future.

 2 c.
 EXTRA FINELY GROUND brown rice flour (extra finely ground makes a HUGE difference in texture)

 When measuring GF flours, this is critical: Lightly spoon the flour into the measuring cup over the flour container so the excess can fall back to where it came from.
 Never pack GF flours.
 Use a mixing bowl with a fitted lid like a large Tupperware bowl.
 Place your ingredients in the bowl and whisk to disperse ingredients.

 Then tightly fit the lid on and shake it like nobody’s business.
 This aerates the flour mixture so your pancakes or whatever will turn out light and fluffy.